atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 **Foundation IAM Roles and Policies**

 Note the use of a naming convention for customer-managed roles and policies below.
-The sample naming convention shown below is simply `<org identifier>-infra-...` where `infra` is shorthand for "foundation".
+The sample naming convention shown below is simply `<org identifier>-base-...` where `base` is shorthand for "foundation".

 Since IAM resources named with `AWS` and `aws` are not inherently modifiable by customers, they are not included in the following section.